Touransland-ZC/Technical__Assignment/README.md

 3) You will be asked if you want to simulate only or organize your folder.
 4) You will be asked if you want a pie chart representing the ratio between the categories.
 5) There will be a summary representing the number of files per category.
-6) If you select to actually move the files, then after each move, you will know each file name will be at which category folder.
+6) If you select to move the files, then after each move, you will know each file name will be at which category folder.